Chakstudio/css-chaks/README.md

 - ".sm-hide" for hide in smarthphone views
 ----------
 For advance control in the flex grid behavior:
-- ".tg-justify-{flex-start,flex-end,center}" for control flex justify behavior
+- ".tg-justify{-, -md-,-sm-}{flex-start,flex-end,center}" for control flex justify behavior
-- ".tg-align-{flex-start,flex-end,center,strech,baseline}" for control flex align behavior
+- ".tg-align{-, -md-,-sm-}{flex-start,flex-end,center,strech,baseline}" for control flex align behavior
-- ".tg-align-content-{flex-start,flex-end,center,strech,space-between,space-around}" for control flex align-content behavior
+- ".tg-align-content{-, -md-,-sm-}{flex-start,flex-end,center,strech,space-between,space-around}" for control flex align-content behavior
 ----------
 ## Dress.css
 To used it you have to include the following file in your html head: